Welcome to the Inbound Marketing Journey

 - Bounce rate

-Before you launch your Inbound program, it is essential to put a clear strategy that will help you make informed decisions about your foray into the Inbound Marketing space and ensure that you are focused on the right Inbound marketing elements relevant to your business.
+Before you launch your Inbound program, it is essential to put in place a clear strategy that will help you make informed decisions about your foray into the Inbound Marketing space add ensure that you are focused on the right Inbound marketing elements relevant to your business.
 It is an important step towards creating business relationships with your customers and prospects and growing your revenue.

 What is Inbound Marketing Strategy?